 - Tool theft on the rise in the lead-up to Christmas

-- Guide to UK apprenticeship funding changes 2017 Is employers’ liability insurance a legal requirement?
+- Hiring an apprentice for your small business Is employers’ liability insurance a legal requirement?

 The benefits of an apprenticeship

 “Do an apprenticeship, get a trade - you’ll never be out of work and you’ll earn loads of money.”
 That’s the advice the Pimlico Plumbers owner was given when he left school, and he’s keen to pass it on.

 Like a degree, an apprenticeship is a qualification you can take ‘around the world’, Charlie says, making it far easier to find a steady stream of work than if you were unqualified.

 He firmly believes that university isn’t the right path for everyone, and recommends that young people get into work experience to find a career path that suits them, adding that the key ingredients for success are not your grades but “your determination and how much enthusiasm you’ve got, and if you’ve picked the right thing for you.”

 “It’s a winning formation: apprenticeship, qualification, experience.
 You can’t go wrong.”

 Government to invest in apprentices